Trade Stock Indices

 1. Australia ASX 200 - AUS200Cash

-The margin or required capital by a trader to open AUS200Cash index is AUD 70, this is after leverage, if there was no leverage a trader would be required to put AUD 7000 as the capital.
+The margin or required capital by a trader to open AUS200Cash index is AUD 70, this is after applying leverage, if there was no leverage a indices trader would be required to put up the AUD 7000 as the trading capital.

-The margin or required capital by a trader to open IT40Cash index is € 250, this is after leverage, if there was no leverage a trader would be required to put € 25,000 as the capital.
+The margin or required capital by a trader to open IT40Cash index is € 250, this is after using leverage, if there was no leverage a indices trader would be required to put up the € 25,000 as the trading capital.

-The margin or required capital by a trader to open SPAIN35Cash index is € 140, this is after leverage, if there was no leverage a trader would be required to put € 14,000 as the capital.
+The margin or required capital by a trader to open SPAIN35Cash index is € 140, this is after applying leverage, if there was no leverage a stock index trader would be required to put € 14,000 as the trading capital.

-From the above example you can see that leverage makes the online index market available to most people by reducing the initial capital required by over 100 times using leverage option 100:1, this is the reason why stock index trading is becoming popular.
+From the above exemplification you as a stock indices trader can see that leverage makes the online trading market available to most ordinary traders by reducing/decreasing the initial capital required by over 100 times using leverage ratio 100:1, this is the reason why stock index trading is becoming popular.